GUI Knowledge Bench: Revealing the Knowledge Gap of VLMs in GUI Tasks: GUI Knowledge Bench

 \subsection{Data Sources and Collection Pipeline}

 To build GUI Knowledge Bench, we aggregate data from multiple sources to ensure both trajectory-level interaction coverage and diverse standalone screenshots.

-We leverage existing benchmarks such as GUI-Odyssey and VideoGUI, which provide screenshots paired with tasks and action annotations.
-In addition, we collect new trajectories by running UITars agents in environments including OSWorld and MacOSWorld, capturing realistic interaction sequences across both mobile and desktop platforms.
+We leverage existing benchmarks such as GUI-Odyssey~\citep{lu2024gui} and VideoGUI~\citep{lin2024videogui}, which provide screenshots paired with tasks and action annotations.
+In addition, we collect new trajectories by running UI-Tars-7B agents in environments including OSWorld and MacOSWorld, capturing realistic interaction sequences across both mobile and desktop platforms.

-To further increase visual diversity and cover a wider range of application interfaces and operating systems, we further gather standalone GUI screenshots.
+To increase visual diversity and cover a wider range of application interfaces and operating systems, we further gather standalone GUI screenshots.
 Specifically, we sample from ScreenSpot v2 and extract representative key frames from YouTube tutorials, ensuring coverage of real-world applications, operating systems, and interface layouts.
-For less common actions, we manually perform operations on MacOS, Linux, and Windows, recording screenshots and corresponding actions.
+For less common interactions, we manually perform operations on MacOS, Linux, and Windows, recording screenshots and corresponding actions.

 Together, these sources yield a heterogeneous pool of GUI images and trajectories.
 From this pool, we construct task-specific question–answer pairs for each evaluation dimension, ensuring sufficient diversity and coverage while minimizing redundancy.
+Please refer the appendix \cref{datasetstatistics} for detailed statistics of our benchmark.